Welcome Basic Studio Gear Additional Gear Components Background Buying Guides Other Stuff

 A traditional hardware synths is different because in addition to having a MIDI I/O that can be used to trigger softsynths, it also has a dedicated line out that can be used to drive speakers.

-Find out more about the details of the
+To find out more about the details of each option check out the following links: